jwplayer/jwplayer-sdk-documentation/android-3.x.x/docs/advertising/define-ad-rules.md

 ### Example 1: Short-form content

-DESCRIPTION: The following example illustrates a short-form media item with a pre-roll.
-Additionally, the first ad plays before the first playlist item (`startOn: 1`).
+The following example illustrates a short-form media item with a pre-roll.
+The first ad plays before the first playlist item (`startOn: 1`).
 Then, subsequent pre-rolls appear for every third playlist item (`frequency: 3`), starting with the fourth playlist item.

 ```java
 mPlayerView = findViewById(R.id.jwplayer);